NVIDIA/aistore/sys/README.md

 - CPU load thresholds
 - throttling threshold for extreme CPU starvation

-In particular, CPU utilization is computed from sampled deltas and depends on periodic sampling.
+CPU utilization is computed from sampled deltas and depends on periodic sampling.
 There is currently no synchronous (or asynchronous) path to refresh utilization sample on demand.

-If the previous sample is considered stale, the package will return `0` utilization instead of a current value.
+If the previous sample is considered stale, the package will return 0 (zero) utilization instead of a current value.

 ### Future work